eukabuka/eukabuka.github.io/vsftpd.md

 ### capabilities
 * The priv process dynamically calculates what privileges it needs.
 If no privileges are needed, the priv process exits.
-* The priv process receives the child username and password.
+As mentioned above this is only used in oneprocess mode (disabled by default, and not recommended for general use).

 ### not relying on any external binaries
 A minimal subset of `/bin/ls` functionality is implemented instead of trusting the